Universal Analog Computation: Fra\"iss\'e Limits of Dynamical Systems: The universal proshift

-Theorem~\ref{thm: generating algebroidal categories of det sys} provides a general strategy to build algebroidal categories of deterministic systems: first, choose a countable class of shits, and then close it under (co-) limits along $\omega$-chains.
-The most studied classes of shifts are (1)~the class $\SFT$ of shifts of finite type and (2)~the class $\SOF$ of sofic shifts~\cite[ch.~2 and~3, respectively]{Lind1995}.
+Theorem~\ref{thm: generating algebroidal categories of det sys} provides a general strategy to build algebroidal categories of deterministic systems: first, choose a countable class of shifts, and then close it under (co-) limits along $\omega$-chains.
+As mentioned in example~\ref{exm: symbolic dynamics}, the two most studied classes of shifts are the class $\SFT$ of shifts of finite type and the class $\SOF$ of sofic shifts~\cite[ch.~2 and~3, respectively]{Lind1995}.
+Indeed, both $\SFT$ and $\SOF$ are countable (as they are characterized by finite graphs).
+In this section, we apply our strategy to those classes of shifts and obtain our second universality result, namely theorem~\ref{thm: universal nondeterministic system} stating the existence of the universal proshift, i.e., the deterministic system that is the universal and homogeneous system both in $\DSef(\SFT)$ and in $\DSef(\SOF)$.
+The proof is in subsection~\ref{ssec: the universality result for proshifts}.
+Then subsection~\ref{ssec: the nature of the universal proshifts} investigates the universal proshift and avenues for future work.

-The \emph{shifts of finite type} are those shifts $X$ described by a finite list of forbidden words, i.e., $X$ is the set of those sequences $x$ over the alphabet $A$ of $X$ that do not contain a word $w$ from a finite set $F$ of words over $A$.
-Equivalently, shifts of finite type are those shifts whose sequences arise as the sequences of edges of infinite paths in a finite graph.
-The \emph{sofic shifts} are those shifts that are factors of shifts of finite type.
-Equivalently, sofic shifts are those shifts whose sequences arise as the sequences of labels of infinite paths in a finite graph whose edges are labeled.
-This makes sofic shifts analogous to regular languages in automata theory.

-In this section, we apply our strategy to those classes of shifts, so we consider the following categories of deterministic systems.